hasura/ndc-prometheus/README.md

 # Prometheus Data Connector

-The Hasura Prometheus Connector allows for connecting to a Prometheus database giving you an instant GraphQL API on top of your Prometheus data.
+The Hasura Prometheus Connector allows for connecting to a Prometheus database, giving you an instant GraphQL API on top of your Prometheus data.

 This connector is built using the [Go Data Connector SDK](https://github.com/hasura/ndc-sdk-go) and implements the [Data Connector Spec](https://github.com/hasura/ndc-spec).